hsynercn/tutorials-all-paths/BookNotes/Procedural Generation in Game Design/Section_2/Chapter_16_Generative_Art_Toys.md

 ### Conclusion

-Procedural content make art toys more powerful, suprising, generative, and welcoming to new users.
+Procedural content make art toys more powerful, surprising, generative, and welcoming to new users.